spring-projects/spring-integration-samples/dsl/synchronous-udp-multicast/README.md

 Spring Integration Java DSL synchronous UDP multicast
 ==============

-This example demonstrates the use of `Http Inbound Components`, `Http Outbound Components` and `UDP Adapters` to create a UDP multicast synchronous gateway.
+This example demonstrates the use of `Http Inbound Components`, `Http Outbound Components`, `UDP Adapters` and `IntegrationFlowContext` class to create a UDP multicast synchronous gateway.

 ## Flow